ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 	We're building community around people who care about this issue.
 	The conference is also run as a non-profit endeavor, in our effort to build community.

+.. [#f2]

+	Many thanks to companies like `Stripe <https://stripe.com/blog/stripe-open-source-retreat>`_ who are doing their part.

+.. [#f3]

+	We have taken $20,000 as part of being in `PIE <http://www.piepdx.com/>`_ with the explicit understanding that we are not seeking further venture funding.
+They are also amazing folks and I thank them sincerely.
+The business likely never would have happened without the three months of office space and mentoring they provided.